whiskyechobravo/kerko/docs/config-params.md

 Type: String <br>
 Default value: `"en"`

+!!! warning "Modifies the search index"

+    Changing this parameter will require that you run the `sync index --full` command.
+See [synchronization commands] for details.

 ## `kerko.search_fields.*.`

 Searchable fields, where `*` is a field key.
 The default fields fall into